Ontotext-AD/graphdb-workbench/docs/developers-guide.md

 There are two ways the application to be built.
 First is for production and the other is for dev.
 See the _Build_ and _Dev server_ sections above.

 The code for production is build in in the `/dest` folder.
-The bundling consists from the following
+The bundling covers the following
 tasks:
 * Processing the template.html and generating an index.html file.
 The file is also compressed and optimized.
 During the process, in the file are injected: